 Are you trying to cure tomato blight to save your crop?
-Tomatoes (Solanum lycopersicum) are grown as annuals in most American vegetable gardens for eating and cooking.
-While they're relatively hardy and easy to grow, they are susceptible to four varieties of blight.
+Tomatoes (Lycopersicum esculentum, USDA zones 10-11) are grown as annuals in most American vegetable gardens for eating and cooking.
+While they're relatively hardy and easy to grow, they are susceptible to different types of of blight.
 A number of treatments can destroy and prevent blight.
 Prior to treatment, fruit showing signs of blight infection should not be eaten or used for canning.

 Types of Tomato Blight

-There are four types of blight that attack garden-grown tomatoes.
+There are different types of blight that attack garden-grown tomatoes.
 Early blight is cause by different fungal pathogens, notably Alternaria solani and Alternaria tomatophila.
 It causes brown wounds on foliage, stems and fruit.
 The wounds grow and can damage an entire tomato fruit.
 Wounds frequently develop into a bulls-eye type spot.
 Tomatoes eventually drop from the stems.
 The fungus lives in debris and soil under the plants and benefits from moist conditions.

-Late blight develops within 14 days of a tomato plant contracting the fungus Phytophthora infestnas.
+Late blight develops within 14 days of a tomato plant contracting the fungus Phytophthora infestans.
 Symptoms include browning and shriveling leaves and stems.
 In addition, dark, water-soaked lesions appear on leaves that develop into spots with white mold edges.
 Fruits have dark lesions that can grow across broad areas.
 This fungus spreads through rain and wind.
 Late blight flourishes in cool, wet conditions.

-Southern blight is caused by the fungus Sclerotium rolfsii.
+Southern blight is caused by the fungal pathogen Sclerotium rolfsii.
 This fungus rots stems near the soil line and wilts leaves.
 The brown rot is comprised of lesions that often have a white fungal covering.
 Southern blight can damage fruits that touch the soil.
 The fungus can live in soil and plant debris for years.
 It prefers moist, hot conditions.

 Homemade Fungicide and Myths